tweag/nickel/RELEASING.md

-2. Verify that the "Upload release artifacts" GitHub action is getting triggered and completes successfully, uploading a static Nickel binary and a Docker image for both x86-64 Linux and arm64 MacOS platforms.
+2. Verify that the "Upload release artifacts" GitHub action is getting triggered and completes successfully, uploading a static Nickel binary and a Docker image for both x86-64 and arm64 Linux platforms.

 ### Redeploy nickel-lang.org with the new release